 For a given $M>1$, the $M$-mixing hull $K_M^{\Lambda}$ are the elements in $K^\Lambda$ which additionally satisfy that

 \end{defi}

 \begin{rem} Let us clarify the differences between our notation and the notation in \cite{laslo}.
-We are using same notation that \cite{laslo} in section 4, but with $v$ there replace by $\ub$ here.
+We are using same notation as in \cite{laslo} in section 4, but with $v$ there replaced by $\ub$ here.
 The concept of M-subsolution arises in section 2, proposition 2.5 in \cite{laslo}.
-To translate this proposition to our language one have to replace $u$ there by $2\ub+(0,\rho)$ and $m$ there by $\mb+\frac{1}{2}(0,1)$ (notice that in \cite{laslo} $m$, in section 2, pass to $m+\frac{1}{2}(0,1)$ in section 4). \end{rem}
+To translate this proposition to our language one has to replace $u$ there by $2\ub+(0,\rho)$ and $m$ there by $\mb+\frac{1}{2}(0,1)$ (notice that in \cite{laslo} $m$, in section 2, pass to $m+\frac{1}{2}(0,1)$ in section 4). \end{rem}

 \begin{defi} Let $M>1$ and $T>0$.
 We will say that $(\rho,\ub,\mb)\in L^\infty(\R^2\times [0,T])\times L^\infty(\R^2\times [0,T])\times L^\infty(\R^2\times [0,T])$, is a M-subsolution of the IPM system if there exist open simply connected domains $\Omega^{\pm}(t)$ and $\Omega_{mix}(t)$ with $\overline{\Omega^+}\cup\overline{\Omega^-}\cup\Omega_{mix}=\R^2$ and such that the following holds: \begin{itemize} \item [(No mixing)]The density satisfies